varangian-core/BusTrackerApp/README.md

 Clone this repository and run index.html.
 There are no third party dependencies.

 ### Roadmap to Future Improvements
-This application will likely be restructure as a component for React App.
+This application will likely be restructured as a component for React App.

 ### License